Across One of the World’s Harshest Environments - For the Future of Our Oceans

 About Conservation International

-In Fiji, Conservation International partners with women-led seaweed cooperatives to strengthen income generation, improve processing capabilities, and expand access to markets - helping build climate resilience while empowering women as leaders of regenerative, community-based economies.
+Conservation International partners with women-led seaweed cooperatives to strengthen income generation, improve processing capabilities, and expand market access - positioning women as leaders of regenerative, community-based economies.

 The Team

-The expedition will bring together a carefully curated group of 15 women from diverse nationalities, backgrounds, and stages of life - united by a shared willingness to step beyond their comfort zones and into one of the world’s most demanding natural environments.
+The expedition will bring together a carefully curated group of 15 women from diverse nationalities, backgrounds and stages of life - united by a shared courage to step beyond the familiar and into one of the world’s most demanding natural environments.

 Unlike traditional travel experiences, this is a working offshore passage.
-Each participant will play an active role onboard, contributing as part of the crew and supporting one another through the physical and mental challenges of life at sea.
+Each participant will play an active role onboard, contributing as part of the crew and supporting one another through the physical, mental and emotional challenges of life at sea.

 Support the Mission & Follow the Journey